ScottMcCormack/CITS5503/README.md

 The following steps need to be taken in setting up the project:
 - Register a trial account at https://cloud.google.com.
 This gives $300 US of free credit to use over 60 days.
 A credit card is required but is not automatically charged once the trial period is finished or if you exceed the limit.
 - Take note of the `project_id` that is automatically created when you create an account
 - Install the [Cloud SDK][cloudsdk] which provisions the use of `gcloud` and `gsutil` on the command line locally.
 Once installed, run `gcloud init` to setup the account priviledges on your computer.
+When prompted make sure you set your desired region as `asia-east-1`

 ### Creating a Google Cloud Storage Bucket
 - A bucket can be created by following the prompts at https://console.cloud.google.com/storage